SwanseaUniversityMedical/concept-library/README.md

 #### To export the database
 1. Open a terminal
-2. In the terminall, run: `docker exec -it cll-postgres-1 /bin/bash`
+2. In the terminal, run: `docker exec -it cll-postgres-1 /bin/bash`
 3. Replace `[filename]` with the file name desired and run:
 `pg_dump -U postgres -F c concept_library > [filename].backup`